sfoxhq/slate/source/includes/_market_data.md

 }
 ```

-This will return the current available price to buy or sell a user-specified quantity of an asset.
+This will return the current available price to buy or sell a user-specified quantity of an asset using SFOX's Smart Order Routing.

 To get the sell price simply change `buy` to `sell` in the url.

 <aside class="notice">
     Prices can fluctuate very quickly and these prices are based on the data available at that moment.
-More price data is available through SFOX's <a href="#websocket-feed">Websocket API</a>, if you want to trade now we recommend using a market <a href="#place-a-buy-order">buy</a> or <a href="#place-a-sell-order">sell</a> order.
+More current price data is available through SFOX's <a href="#websocket-feed">Websocket API</a>.
 </aside>

 ### HTTP Request